Meteor-Community-Packages/meteor-autoform/README.md

 each keypress.
 This has the effect of making it near impossible to actually type anything because you keep "overwriting" your input.
 To fix this, simply add the `autocomplete="off"` attribute to your input fields.

+## Manual Validation

+In addition to telling your form to validate on certain events, sometimes you need to manually validate a particular field.
+To do this, call `AutoForm.validateField(formId, fieldName, skipEmpty)`.
+It returns `true` or `false` depending on the validity of the field's current value, and it also causes reactive display of any errors for that field in the UI.

 ## Resetting Validation